ehrenjn/LSystems/README.md

 Automatically generates and visualizes random LSystems
+Click anywhere on the page to bring up a menu to change system generation parameters

 Should be live at https://ehrenjn.github.io/LSystems/ unless I broke something
-**Make sure to fullscreen for optimal viewing**
-(will eat up a fair amount of cpu and does require an up to date browser)